4. Logging in

 Generate SSH keys on Windows in Powershell

-Once you generate your SSH keys and copy the public key to HPC3
+Once you generate your SSH keys and copy the public key to HPC3:

-(a) your laptop or workstation from which you are initiating ssh will have
+• your laptop or workstation from which you are initiating ssh will have a passphrase protected ssh private key and a corresponding public key.

 2. Use ssh command to login